 The Epcot Flower and Garden Festival is in full swing, and the park looks stunning!
 With gorgeous gardens, spectacular topiaries, food and drinks and so much more, there is something for the whole family to enjoy.
-I took my 4-year old, Harrison, to the festival today to see what there was for kids to do, and we came away with some great suggestions.
 If you’re planning to visit the Flower and Garden Festival with kids, then take a look through my list of things to do to keep the little ones entertained.

 When you enter Epcot, pick up a festival passport.
 This has all of the information you will need to enjoy the festival, including menus for the food booths, garden locations, and a list of the incredible topiaries.
-There are 23 topiaries at this years festival and 2017 sees some new additions: Figment over by Spaceship Earth and Cruz from Cars 3 over at the ‘Road to the Florida 500’ garden.
-The detail that goes into the topiaries is incredible, and Harrison could not get enough of them!
-His personal favorite was Lightning McQueen, but I fell in love with Bambi, Thumper, and Flower in the Canada Pavilion.
-See if you can spot all of the 23 topiaries around the festival.
+There are some amazing topiaries at this years festival with new additions: Bo Peep and her sheep from Toy Story 4 in Future World East and the sunflowers in the America Pavilion.
+The detail that goes into the topiaries is incredible, and my kids can’t get enough of them!
+We love walking around and finding our favorites, and if you’re visiting the festival on more than one occasion over its run, take a look at how the topiaries grow and change time.

 If you’ve visited Epcot during other festivals, you might be familiar with the scavenger hunts they have set up for kids over the last couple of years.
 This year, the Flower and Garden Festival has two scavenger hunts: the Egg-stravaganza and Spikes Pollen Nation Exploration.
 They are essentially the same concept, where you can search for hidden clues (either eggs themed to Walt Disney World characters or flowers featuring Spike the honey bee), and record your findings by placing stickers on a map.
-The maps are available for purchase for $5.99 (plus tax) from a variety of merchandise locations, and when the map is complete, it can be turned in to Disney Traders for a special surprise.
+The maps are available for purchase from a variety of merchandise locations, and when the map is complete, it can be turned in to Disney Traders for a special surprise.
 Harrison absolutely loved the similar Figment-themed hunt during the Festival of the Arts, and the surprise at the end was actually pretty cool.
 You don’t even need to complete the map accurately to the get the surprise, so no pressure on little kids to actually find every clue!
 This is a great way to keep kids occupied as you explore the festival.
-Spikes Pollen Nation Exploration is available from February 28th through May 28th, and the Egg-stravaganza is available from March 16th through April 1st.
+Spikes Pollen Nation Exploration is available from March 6th and the Egg-stravaganza is available for a limited time starting April 5th.

 Does anyone else just go to these Epcot festivals for the food?!
 I love that all of the Epcot festivals feature food booths now, especially since they are so well suited to the particular festival going on at the time.
-This year, the Flower and Garden features food booths with an emphasis on fresh ingredients and spring flavors, and there are 15 food booths in total, including a new booth, the Honey Bee-stro.
+This year, the Flower and Garden features food booths with an emphasis on fresh ingredients and spring flavors, and there are 18 food booths in total, including new booths: Arbor, Flavor Full Kitchen, The Citrus Blossom, and Trowel and Trellis.
 Many of the options are kid-friendly, especially the delicious desserts, and the alcoholic frozen drinks all come in non-alcoholic varieties.
 There is actually a guide in the festival passport that highlights some of the more kid-friendly options, as well as highlighting the vegetarian and vegan choices.
-Some of our favorites included the Pineapple Soft-Serve Ice Cream at the Pineapple Promenade, the La Vie en Rose frozen slush from Fleur de Lys in France, and the Shrimp and Grits from Florida Fresh.
+Some of our favorites included the Pineapple Soft-Serve Ice Cream at the Pineapple Promenade, the Grilled Street Corn on the Cob from Trowel and Trellis, and the Beef Brisket Burnt Ends and Smoked Pork Belly Slider from The Smokehouse.

 This year’s merchandise is absolutely adorable!
 There are the usual t-shirts, mugs, and tumblers available, as well as some more unique garden-themed merchandise and products.
-The print on the tumblers and Christmas ornaments is so cute, and I loved the flower pot shaped mugs.
-Harrison’s favorite was a flower and garden themed Duffy bear, but we also loved the kid-sized watering cans and garden tools they had for sale.
+The print on the tumblers and Christmas ornaments is so cute, and I love the spirit jerseys.
+There was some super cute kids merchandise too, including t-shirts and gardening equipment aimed at smaller budding gardeners.

 For more information, visit the festival’s official website.